AnanthVivekanand/tuxcore-lib/docs/index.md

 ## Principles

-Litecoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Litecoin network allows for highly resilient litecoin infrastructure, and the developer community needs reliable, open-source tools to implement litecoin apps and services.
-Litecore provides a reliable API for JavaScript apps that need to interface with Litecoin.
+Tuxcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Tuxcoin network allows for highly resilient litecoin infrastructure, and the developer community needs reliable, open-source tools to implement litecoin apps and services.
+Litecore provides a reliable API for JavaScript apps that need to interface with Tuxcoin.

 To get started, just `npm install litecore` or `bower install litecore`.